Case list

 * **Script Type**: Inline Script

-* **eScript**: Here is Groovy code that will set in the variable **PROCESS\_DASHBOARD\_DESCRIPTION** the label value of text type, e.g.
+* **eScript**: Here is Groovy code that will set in the variable **PROCESS\_DASHBOARD\_DESCRIPTION** the value of the label as a text type, e.g.

 ```